Hands-On Fundraising

 You probably struggle to explain it all to donors – especially those who aren’t technical people.
 Maybe you’re doing environmental research.
 And you try to make the work sound simple.
 Translating science into something an English major like me could grasp is tough.

 But I don’t need to know all the details.
 There’s a reason I’m not a scientist.
-I need to know you can be trusted.
-And you’re working hard.
-And that my dollars fund your work.
+What I want to know is that you can be trusted.
+And that my dollars can help.

 Your donors want to help people.